romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When managing repository-level encrypted secrets, what is an important practice?
+Q: When managing repository-level encrypted secrets, what is an important practice?
 <details><summary>Show the answer</summary><p>

 - **Secrets should be scoped to specific environments or branches, limiting access where necessary**